Enzyme catalysis

-Mechanisms of enzyme catalysis vary, but are all similar in principle to other types of chemical catalysis in that the crucial factor is a reduction of energy barrier(s) separating the reactants (or substrates from the products.
+Mechanisms of enzyme catalysis vary, but are all similar in principle to other types of chemical catalysis in that the crucial factor is a reduction of energy barrier(s) separating the reactants (or substrates) from the products.
 The reduction of activation energy (Ea) increases the fraction of reactant molecules that can overcome this barrier and form the product.
-An important principle is that since they only reduce energy barriers between products and reactants, enzymes always catalyze reactions in both directions, and cannot drive a reaction forward or affect the equilibrium position - only the speed with which is it achieved.
+An important principle is that since they only reduce energy barriers between products and reactants, enzymes always catalyze reactions in both directions, and cannot drive a reaction forward or affect the equilibrium position – only the speed with which is it achieved.
 As with other catalysts, the enzyme is not consumed or changed by the reaction (as a substrate is) but is recycled such that a single enzyme performs many rounds of catalysis.

-Enzymes are often highly specific and act on only certain substrates.
-Some enzymes are absolutely specific meaning that they act on only one substrate, while others show group specificity and can act on similar but not identical chemical groups such as the peptide bond in different molecules.
+Enzymes are often highly specific, i.e. they only act on particular substrates, sometimes only one.
+Others show group specificity and can act on similar but not identical chemical groups such as peptide bonds.
 Many enzymes have stereochemical specificity and act on one stereoisomer but not another.